-Note from MOAA: Have you registered to vote yet?
-There is still time!
-Check out www.fvap.gov to ensure you are ready to vote in November!
+Note from MOAA: Check out www.fvap.gov to ensure you are ready to vote in November!

 As the November election inches closer, MOAA joined forces with 14 other military service organizations in forming the Military Vote Coalition.
 The nonpartisan group seeks to ensure voting is accessible to military servicemembers and their families no matter where they are serving.